svc333/overview/dev-journey.md

 Each developer dashboard provides starter kits relevant to the dashboard's focus area and offers a consistent, intuitive workflow then enables you to create a working production-ready app in minutes.

-## App projects
+## Apps
 {: #app-projects}

-A project is the association of code, data, services, and toolchains that comprise your app.
-For example, the {{site.data.keyword.cloud_notm}} mobile project contains code for application and back-end logic, data storage, analytics and security services, and is set up for continuous delivery.
+An app comprises code, data, services, and toolchains.
+For example, the {{site.data.keyword.cloud_notm}} mobile app contains device code along with back-end logic, data storage, analytics and security services, and is set up for continuous delivery.

 ![Reuse](images/garage_reuse2.png "Developer Experience lets you reuse and avoid reinventing")

-You can create and manage a project by using any {{site.data.keyword.cloud_notm}} developer dashboard or the {{site.data.keyword.dev_cli_notm}}.
+You can create and manage an app by using any {{site.data.keyword.cloud_notm}} developer dashboard or the {{site.data.keyword.dev_cli_notm}}.

 ## Starter kits
 {: #starter-kits}